c-sanders/Quaternion/README.md

 * #### What is a quaternion?
 A more detailed answer.

-So quaternions do not reside in a 3-dimensional space which is the imaginary number equivalent of the 3-dimensional Euclidean space which we mentioned just a moment ago.
+So quaternions do not reside in a 3-dimensional space which is the imaginary number equivalent of the 3-dimensional Euclidean space which we saw in the previous section.
-Instead, a quaternion's imaginary j and k axes, reside in higher imaginary dimensions or realms, which are beyond the quaternion's imaginary i-axis.
+Instead, a quaternion's imaginary j and k axes, reside in higher imaginary dimensions or realms, which are above and beyond the quaternion's imaginary i-axis.
 Having said all of this however, it must be remembered that all three of these imaginary axes are mutually orthogonal to each other as well as to the real axis.